Dym077/Numbers-game/README.md

 ## Credits

 ### Content
-- The inspiration for the layout of this game came from the classic album "Computer World" by Kraftwerk and retro games from the 80's.
+- The inspiration for the layout of this game came from the classic album [Computer World](https://www.discogs.com/master/3112-Kraftwerk-Computerwelt) by Kraftwerk and retro games from the 80's.
 I thought that the concept and the visual layout of the album could work as an inspiration for the game, not least because of the song "Numbers".

 ### Media
 - Images (the logo - numbers keypad, and the favicon) are custom photos from the owner's private library.